powsybl/powsybl-open-rao/docs/castor.md

 The main inputs of the algorithm are:
 - the [network](/input-data/network.md) at the root of the perimeter,
-- an extract of the original [CRAC](/input-data/crac/introduction.md), containing only the remedial actions that are available in the given perimeter (filtered on usage rules).
+- an extract of the original [CRAC](/input-data/crac/introduction.md), containing only the remedial actions that are available in the given perimeter (filtered on trigger conditions).

 ## Stop criterion